simsam8/idd-solafune/report/report.md

 ### Batch gradient accumulation

-As some of the model are quite large, and we have limited resources.
-We decided to use batch gradient accumulation.
+As some of the model are quite large, and we have limited resources, we decided to use batch gradient accumulation.
 Instead of using larger batches, we use smaller `k` batches and accumulate the gradients of `N` batches before the backward pass.
 The effective batch size then becomes `kxN`.
 All models are trained